-Fairhope is one of the most significant Gothic Revival structures in the historic Canebrake area of Alabama and it is one of the few remaining in the area.
+Fairhope is one of only a few historic Gothic Revival-style homes that remain in this area.
 It was added to the Alabama Register of Landmarks and Heritage on December 19, 1991 and to the National Register of Historic Places (NRHP) on May 29, 1992.
 Fairhope is located about one mile east of Uniontown.
 The house is approximately ¼ mile south of Highway 80 at the end of a private driveway and it is not visible from the highway.

 Sources: 1) Perry County Heritage, Volume II; 2) NRHP “Fairhope Plantation” Registration Form